Optimal model selection for density estimation of stationary data under various mixing conditions: Preliminaries

-There exists a positive sequence $(K_n)_{n\in \N^*}$ bounded away from $0$ such that
+There exists a positive sequence $(K_n)_{n\in\mathbb{N}^*}$ bounded away from $0$ such that

-The oracle inequality is said to be sharp when, moreover, the sequence $K_n\rightarrow 1$ when $n$ grows to infinity.
-Inequalities (\ref{def:OItraj}) are usually preferred to (\ref{def:OImoyenne}) since they describe the typical behavior of the selected estimator and not only of its expectation.\\ It is worth mentioning that we only use ${\rm Card}(\cup_{i=0}^{p-1} I_i)=pq=n/2$ data to build the estimator $\tilde{s}_{A}$.
-The consequences of this choice are discussed after Theorem \ref{theo:Res:tau} and in Section \ref{Ch4ss43}.
+The oracle inequality is said to be sharp when, moreover, the sequence~\mbox{$K_n\!\rightarrow\!1$} when $n$ grows to infinity.
+Inequalities (\ref{defOItraj}) are usually preferred to (\ref{defOImoyenne}) since they describe the typical behavior of the selected estimator and not only of its expectation.